 Sophistication of Banking Systems

-- India's banking sector is dominated by state-owned banks, with the government holding majority stakes in four of the five largest banks.
-There are 26 public sector banks, 25 private sector banks, and 43 foreign banks.
+- India's banking sector is heavily influenced by state-owned banks, with the government holding majority stakes in two of the five largest banks.
+There are 19 public sector banks, 40 private sector banks, and 45 foreign banks, as well as more than 50 regional rural banks.

 - Daily foreign exchange turnover averaged USD 34 billion in April 2016, accounting for 0.5% of global turnover (Bank for International Settlements triennial global survey 2016).

 - India's bond market is not well-developed.
-Government bonds account for 75% of India's debt market, with large banks dominating the corporate bond sector.
-India does not have a functional trading platform for bonds.
-Currently only the top-rated borrowers have access to the corporate bond market.
-Most other entities use private placements (loans from banks) as debt.
+Government bonds account for 70% of India's debt market, with large banks dominating the corporate bond sector.
+Total issuances outstanding stood at USD1.5 trillion at the end of 2017.

 - India is a member of the Asian Clearing Union.

-- The banking system in India is regulated by the Reserve Bank of India.
+- The banking system in India is regulated by the Reserve Bank of India (RBI).
 Regulation is in line with international standards.
 RBI approval is required in certain cases for the repatriation of funds.

-- Corporate income tax is charged at a rate of 30% to Indian companies and 40% to foreign companies.
-Resident companies are taxed on worldwide income.
-Foreign companies are taxed on income that is received in India.
-There are additional surcharges for income that exceeds certain levels.
+- Resident companies are taxed on worldwide income.
+Foreign companies are taxed on income that is received or generated in India.

-- There is no withholding tax on remittance of profits by the branches of foreign companies to their head office.
+- There is no branch profits remittance tax on remittance of profits by the branches of foreign companies to their head offices.

 - Tax incentives are available to certain industries operating in Special Economic Zones (SEZs).
 For example, offshore banks and international financial services centres that meet certain conditions are eligible for a 100% tax exemption on specified income for five years and a 50% concession for a further five years.